hafizulwanandaputra/pectk-simklinik/README.md

 There are 4 user roles used on this application:

-1. **Admin**: is used to manage everything of this application with exclusively access to view outpatients, manage users and its sessions, and generating transaction password for transaction cancellation.
+1. **Admin**: is used to manage everything of this application with exclusively access to manage users and its sessions and generating transaction password for transaction cancellation.
+2. **Medical Records**: used to manage patients and register patients for outpatient care.
-2. **Pharmacist**: is used to manage medicine stocks, external prescriptions, and printing e-ticket and prescription document from confirmed doctor prescriptions.
+3. **Pharmacist**: is used to manage medicine stocks, external prescriptions, and printing e-ticket and prescription document from confirmed doctor prescriptions.
-3. **Doctor**: is used to manage doctor prescription given to the patient.
+4. **Doctor**: is used to manage doctor prescription given to the patient.
-4. **Cashier**: is used to manage actions and making transaction of the actions and medicines.
+5. **Cashier**: is used to manage actions and making transaction of the actions and medicines.

 ## Important Change with index.php